explodinglabs/iko/COMMANDS.md

 ### create_table_as

 Create a new table in the database, inline.
-This is useful for bulk migration scripts.
+Useful in scripts.

 ```sh
 create_table_as <table> <sql>